 Bookings are taken on a first come first serve basis, therefore we advise you to book promptly when bookings are released.

-We require all payments for bookings to be made in advance of
+We require all payments for bookings to be made in advance of the booking date for all booked sessions.
+This includes late bookings.

 Wraparound bookings will close at 2pm the day before the session.
 Late booking must not be made via the school office.